jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/16c_main_results.md

 ---
-id: 16c_main_results
+id: main-results-
 title: "16c.
-Main results"
+Main results – risk"
 ---
 If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period